awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-frequently-asked-questions-faq.md

 A Lightsail instance is a virtual private server \(VPS\) that lives in the AWS Cloud\.
 Use your Lightsail instances to store your data, run your code, and build web\-based applications or websites\.
 Your instances can connect to each other and to other AWS resources through both public \(internet\) and private \(VPC\) networking\.
 You can create, manage, and connect easily to instances right from the Lightsail console\.

 **What is a Lightsail plan?**
 Also referred to as a bundle, a Lightsail plan includes a virtual server with a fixed amount of memory \(RAM\) and compute \(vCPUs\), SSD\-based storage \(disks\), and a free data transfer allowance\.
-Lightsail plans also offer static IP addresses \(5 per account\) and DNS management \(3 domain zones per account\)\.
+Lightsail plans also offer static IPv4 addresses, and DNS management\.
 Lightsail plans are charged on an hourly, on\-demand basis, so you only pay for a plan when you're using it\.

 **What software can I run on my instances?**
 Lightsail offers a range of operating system and application templates that are automatically installed when you create a new Lightsail instance\.
 Application templates include WordPress, WordPress Multisite, cPanel & WHM, Django, Drupal, Ghost, Joomla\!, Magento, Redmine, LAMP, Nginx \(LEMP\), MEAN, and Node\.js\.